corda/cordapp-trial-framework/docs/cordapp_development_best_practices.md

 Flows are not required to do things like query the vault are best not be run constantly on a your trial demo network.

-## Transaction Participants
-TODO: how to reduce the number of counterparties

 ## Vault Querying + Pagination
 The vault is a set of tables where Corda stores the information on the ledger.
 The UI of the cordapp will need to query the vault to get the data needed to populate the UI.
 This can be done using vault services: https://docs.corda.net/api-vault-query.html